ssorj/quiver/docs/implementations.md

 If the implementation API offers sessions (that is, a sequential context for links), then the implementation must create only one session.

+When `channel-mode` is `active`, the implementation must initiate creation of the sessions and links.
+When it is `passive`, the implementation must instead wait for initiation from the peer and then confirm their creation.

 ## Messages